promptfoo/promptfoo-action/README.md

 jobs:
   evaluate:
     runs-on: ubuntu-latest
+    permissions:
+      # This permission is used to post comments on Pull Requests
+      pull-requests: write
     steps:
       # This cache is optional, but you'll save money and time by setting it up!
       - name: Set up promptfoo cache